Dimuth Karunaratne: Early days

 Karunaratne was called up into the Test squad for the home Tests against New Zealand during late 2012.
 He got the opportunity due to Tillakaratne Dilshan being unable to make the XI because of an injury.
-He debuted in the first Test of he series at Galle, only to get out for a duck in the first innings.
+He debuted in the first Test of the series at Galle, only to get out for a duck in the first innings.
 However, he came back strongly in the second innings with an unbeaten half century as well as hitting the winning runs.

 Following the New Zealand series, Karunaratne was called into the Test squad which was to tour Australia for a series of three Test matches.
 During the first two Tests, he failed to have an impact as he struggled against the Australian pace attack.
 In the final Test of the series held in Sydney Karunaratne managed to hit his highest test score of 85 in the second innings.

 His maiden Test century came against New Zealand on 28 December 2014 at Hagley Oval, Christchurch.
 He scored 152 runs from 363 balls in the second match of the series, when Sri Lanka were in deep trouble.
 Despite his century, Sri Lanka went on to lose the match.

 Karunaratne was picked in the original squad for 2015 ICC Cricket World Cup, but during a practice match against England, he broke a bone in his right hand and was removed from the team after the match.
 He was replaced by Kusal Perera.

 His second Test hundred came against Pakistan in Pallekele; he scored 133 runs in the first innings of the third match of the series.
 Just as Dimuth's first Test century was in a losing cause, his second proved to be the same: Sri Lanka lost the match by 7 wickets.

 Consistent opener

 His highest score in Test cricket was recorded during the first Test against West Indies in 2015 at Galle.
 Dimuth scored 186 runs before being dismissed by the bowling of Marlon Samuels.
 Alongside Dinesh Chandimal (who also scored a century), he recorded the highest partnership for the third wicket at Galle by helping score 238 runs.
 Sri Lanka easily defeated the West Indies by an innings and 5 runs.

 Karunaratne showed poor performances at home against Australia.
 He was dismissed by Mitchell Starc in the first over of each innings.
 He scored just 41 runs in three matches, including five single-digit scores, for an average of 6.83 in six innings.
 Despite his poor performance, Sri Lanka whitewashed Australia 3–0 for the first time.

 Karunaratne was named captain of Sri Lanka A for the first two four-day games at home against West Indies A. He scored 131 in first innings and 39* in second innings, guiding Sri Lanka A to a seven-wicket win.
-This strong comeback gave cause for Karunaratne to bamed to the Test team for the Zimbabwe tour in late October 2016.
+This strong comeback gave cause for Karunaratne to be named to the Test team for the Zimbabwe tour in late October 2016.